Surrogacy for LGBT couples in Georgia

 • Total privacy and honesty in business

-Every journey is different, but here’s a general guide for gay couples in Georgia who want to pursue surrogacy (with help from people in other countries):
+Every journey is different, but here’s a general guide for surrogacy for same-sex couples in Georgia (through international cooperation):

 Step 1: initial Meeting